romanpunia/vitex/README.md

 Edge is licensed under the MIT license

 ## Known Issues
-This project is under development, bugs aren't the rare thing.
-Script interface covers limited part of Edge.
+Script interface covers only there modules for now: Core, Compute, Audio, Network, Graphics, Engine/GUI.